ds-capstone-survival-guide/ds-capstone-survival-guide/README.md

 ## Languages and libraries

 - some libraries are more equal than others.
 Even if some library looks like a great fit it doesn't mean it can handle amount of data you have to process.
+- JVM based libraries (RWeka, OpenNLP) can provide some very useful functions but it comes at a price.
+In a restricted environment like ShinyApps it can be deal breaker.

 ## Common problems and troubleshooting